capacitor-community/camera-preview/README.md

 # Demo

-A working demo for iOS can be found at [Demo](https://github.com/capacitor-community/camera-preview/tree/master/demo)
+A working example can be found at [Demo](https://github.com/capacitor-community/camera-preview/tree/master/demo)